Brndnrphl/simpleWeatherApp/README.md

 # Simple Weather App

-This project is my first time using APIs.
-It grabs the user's location from their IP address and displays the weather there.
+This project is a weather application that fetches the user's location based on their IP address and displays the current weather information for that location.
+It uses the OpenWeatherMap API to fetch the weather data and displays it on a simple and intuitive interface.

 ## Getting Started